phi-zhang/stats220/README.md

 # stats220

 This is a repository containing projects made for a class called **STATS 220: Data Technologies** at the University of Auckland.
+I've uploaded the .Rmd files as-is for now, but hopefully I'll have the chance to optimise things and write nicer project reports in the future.
+I actually did 5 projects for this class, but I felt the first 4 made for nicer finished products.

 *(I might add a more formal license later, but in the meantime, feel free to use this code for anything non-commercial.
 Maybe don't copy-paste it for your own STATS 220 project, though.)*